Message from the President

 Employee inquiries may be directed to:

 Sharon Colcolough, Assistant Vice President, Human Resources, Pendleton Campus, Ruby Hicks Hall, Room 110, 864-646-1790.

 Services for Students with Disabilities

-Students with disabilities must self-identify and are encouraged to fill out the online Initial Request for Services form at www.tctc.edu/ARC or schedule an appointment with a staff member in the ARC to review the student’s individual situation.
+Students with disabilities must self-identify and are encouraged to schedule an appointment with a staff member in the ARC to review the student’s individual situation.
 This review process should happen as early as possible, preferably before the first day of classes.
-Students may schedule an appointment by contacting the ARC at 864-646-1563, or visiting the ARC in the Student Support suite in the Student Success Center (Pendleton Campus) or by visiting the front desk at the Anderson, Easley or Oconee campuses to schedule an appointment at that campus location.
+Students may schedule an appointment by contacting the ARC at 864-646-1564, or visiting the ARC in the Student Center, suite 155 (Pendleton Campus).

 Tri-County Technical College complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.